Tagovailoa wins first NFL start as Dolphins down Rams

 interceptions.

-Goff completed 35-of-61 passes for 355 yards and one touchdown with two
+Goff completed 35-of-61 passes for 355 yards and one touchdown.
+Rams wide

 Miami's defense was led by Andrew Van Ginkel, who scored on a 78-yard fumble